 Heather R. Denenea

 When cases of child abuse arise, Heather provides the child and their non-offending caregivers with education on the process, referrals to services, and follow-up and support throughout their journey.
 Heather also conducts forensic interviews with children, using NCAC, RADAR, and Child First forensic interviewing protocols.
 Heather helps to implement abuse prevention education programs in the community, including specialized materials related to human trafficking of children and youth.
-Heather also works as Covington II Regional Trafficking Care Coordinator, as part of the Louisiana Child and Youth Trafficking Collaborative.
-As Regional Care Coordinator, Heather facilitates emergency and ongoing case management and support for high risk, suspected, and confirmed victims of child trafficking in St. Tammany and Washington parishes.
+Heather now serves as Program Director of CAC Hope House, supporting the incredible team of victim advocates and forensic interviewers, and overseeing child abuse prevention programs.

 When asked how she became so passionate about Hope House and working with child abuse victims, Heather responded: